druce/reddit_prettiest_songs/README.md

 To run the Jupyter notebook you will need to sign up for those 3 APIs, and put IDs and secrets in a `.env` file similar to `dot-env-template`.

-Submit pull requests if anything can be fixed, and also any correction to `gold.csv` which was the final file after some manual scrubbing, but still had some unresolvable songs or ones that didn't resolve correctly.
+Submit pull requests if anything can be fixed, and also any correction to `gold.csv` which was the final file after some manual scrubbing, but still had some songs that weren't find via Spotify search or where wrong song was returned.

 | artist | track |
 | :------ |:------ |